collindching/collinching.github.io/_pages/thoughts.md

 ## Problem solving strategies

-Framework for problem solving -- spend time on each step
+Framework for problem solving -- spend time on each step.

 1. Describe (understand)
 2. Strategize (plan, decompose)
 3. Implement (do it)
 4. Adjust (review)

 Invest time in developing context and understanding details of problem.
-And don't be discouraged if a solution doesn't work -- this is how you learn
+And don't be discouraged if a solution doesn't work -- this is how you learn.

+If a problem becomes too large, decompose it into smaller steps.
+The benefits of this are twofold.
+First, tackling substeps helps you manage complexity.
+Secondly, you create more progress markers, which helps you maintain morale.

 ## Perseverance